alec-kingsley/jotter/README.md

 `cargo run example.jt` - run a Jotter program from a file

+After a Jotter program is ran from a file, it will kill all its sub-contexts before opening a new terminal with the same state.

 ## Basics

 Any syntactically invalid lines are assumed to just be comments.